vuejs/vetur/server/README.md

 Vetur is the VSCode client consuming `vue-language-server`.

-It's possible for other `language-server-protocol` compatible editors could build client that consume VLS.
+It's possible for other `language-server-protocol` compatible editors to build language server clients that consume VLS.

 ## Usage